open-rmf/rmf_fullstack_installer/provisioning/README.md

 # provisioning
 This document describes how to provision the RMF machine.

+## Dependencies
+You may need to install the `whiptail` dependency, if your machine does not come installed with it.
+On Ubuntu distributions, `whiptail` is pre-installed.

 ## Local Machine
 This is the simplest setup: You need one computer running the described [specs](/README.md#Infrastructure-Requirements).
 This should be sufficient for local testing.